sheenacodes/parking-monitor/README.md

 2. dashboard for metrics event processing latency and event processing fail/success count http://localhost:3000/d/parking-metrics/parking-metrics?orgId=1

+3. go to ./output_files/log.txt to see file being written into parking logs

 ## to run unit tests
 (tests made to cover core logic; coverage to be improved)